-he National Stone, Sand & Gravel Association (NSSGA)

-represents the men and women who work every day to produce over 2.5 billion tons of aggregates each year and industrial sand.
-NSSGA's 450 member companies are actively engaged to advance policies that improve our infrastructure and build sustainable communities.
-Below is an overview of the specific policies NSSGA is working to address with the 118th Congress and the Biden administration, as we collectively work to build a better future.
+he National Stone, Sand & Gravel Association (NSSGA) represents the men and women who work every day to produce over 2.5 billion tons of aggregates each year and over 100 million tons of industrial sand.
+NSSGA's 500+ member companies are actively engaged to advance policies that improve our infrastructure and build sustainable communities.
+Below is an overview of the specific policies NSSGA is working to address with the 119th Congress and the Trump administration, as we collectively work to build a better future.